saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 ## <a name="steps"></a> Steps

 There are two views that you need to create and they are based on existing S/4HANA CDS views.
-The first CDS view that needs to be created will include sales amounts by customer > location > product.
-The second CDS view that needs to be created will be a customer location hierarchy.
-This hierarchical data will be used later on in the SAP Analytics Cloud for the mapping component.
-Before we create those views, we need to create a project in our ABAP repository.
+ABAP CDS is a combination of simple SQL and CDS annotations.
+In this case the new views will just combine other existing views using joins.
+Before you create those views, you need to create a project in our ABAP repository.

 1. [Making an ABAP Project as a User With Access to Customer Sales](#abapproj)